-The Top 5 tools for Multilingual Typesettingon Thursday 20 October 2016 Written by Adam Bradshaw
+The Top 5 Tools for Multilingual Typesettingon Thursday 20 October 2016 Written by Kasia Lapinska

 Typesetting, for the uninitiated, is the art of arranging and composing the text for the page or screen.
 The word originates from the days of mechanical printing, when each individual letter had to be placed, or ‘set’, on the printing press before being inked and pressed onto the paper.
 In modern times, printing is digital and typesetting is handled by software.
 With the switch to digital the results that can be achieved are stunning, but where do you begin?
 Today Translations gives you a rundown of the top 5 tools for typesetting, with a particular interest in their ability to handle multilingual or non-latin text.